Why you need magnesium for a good night's sleep

 I think most of us struggle with getting a good night's sleep on a regular basis.
 Especially when life alters our routine.
-I know I do!
-What tends to be the most common denominator with interrupting a healthy night's rest?
-From what I have seen it is most frequently stress related.
+From what I have seen, stress is most common denominator for interfering with quality sleep.
 When we are anxious and our brain is running a million miles a minute, getting into that healthy circadian rhythm is not only a challenge, it feels impossible.

 How does magnesium support the brain?

-Magnesium is crucial in inducing a state of calm in the brain.
-There is a very important brain chemical known as GABA.
-GABA is an inhibitory neurotransmitter, meaning its role is to prevent overexcitation so our brain is less overactivated.
+Magnesium is crucial in inducing a state of calm.
+GABA is an inhibitory neurotransmitter, meaning its role is to prevent over excitation so our brain is less active.
 The more GABA produced, the less anxious we feel.
 Glutamate is another important chemical that functions as the brain’s excitatory neurotransmitter.
 If we have too much glutamate production we feel more anxious.
 Magnesium interacts with both of these chemicals.
 It helps increase GABA release and prevent excess glutamate release in the brain.
 Due to magnesium's interaction with these two chemicals it reduces anxious thought patterns, making us feel more calm.

 Can I get enough magnesium in the diet?

-Magnesium is found in a variety of foods including nuts, seeds, greens, beans and whole grains.
+Magnesium is found in nuts, seeds, greens, chocolate, beans and whole grains.
 Yet, these foods are rich in nutrient inhibitors that when consumed raw prevent us from fully absorbing all of the magnesium within them.
 In addition, due to mono agriculture and farming practices, soil is becoming increasingly more magnesium deficient.
 The foods we consume are not as rich in magnesium as we would hope.

 This has led to prevalent magnesium deficiency.
 Approximately 10-30% of the general population is magnesium deficient.
 The only way to combat this is by integrating supplementation.